Douglas Pass

 7. (mile72,5234ft) START-END NORTH: Rangely

 From North.
-This stretch through layer cake dessert hills must be one of the loneliest paved cycling climbs in the state, which only helps to perserve the arecheological areas found along the route.
-There are a number of examples of native rock paintings from the Fremont archeological period, that can be seen in much the same context as Escalante once did in 1776.
-A few ididots added their names, but fewer than the average number of idiots.
+This stretch through layer cake dessert hills must be one of the loneliest paved cycling climbs in the state, which only helps to preserve the archeological areas found along the route.
+There are a number of examples of native rock paintings from the Fremont period, that can be seen in much the same context as Escalante once did in 1776.
+A few idiots added their names, but fewer than the average number of idiots.

-Dayrides.
 An out and back ride from Loma to the top of the pass and exploring a few miles of tracks near the top measured 85 miles with 7100ft of climbing, using a Cateye 100A over 6.5 hours.
-A ride over the Rope Canyon approach, traversing the entire "alternate approach profile" shown above, measured 35 miles with 4500ft of climbing in 4.1 hours.

 History